The History behind the fashion of the times – the Roaring 20’s

-As we stand on the cusp of a new decade, there is a renewed interest for all the things that happened in the 1920’s.
-Other than the 100 years in between, there is a world of difference between the starting of 2020s and the 1990s.
-But at the same time there are a lot of similarities.
+As we stand on the cusp of a new decade, there is a renewed interest in all the things that happened in the 1920s.
+Other than the 100 years in between, there is a world of difference between the starting of the 2020s and the 1990s.
+But at the same time, there are a lot of similarities.

-There is economic inequality prevalent in both the decades, with rich being super rich and poor ending even more poorer.
-There are alarming predictions of a great depression by many economists for this decade and this Great depression really happened towards the end of the 1920s.
+There is economic inequality prevalent in both the decades, with the rich ending super rich and poor ending even more poorer.
+There was alarming predictions of a great depression by many economists for this decade and this Great depression really happened towards the end of the 1920s.